dylan-lang/opendylan/documentation/hacker-guide/source/runtime/threads.rst

 The Threads Library is designed for implementation using different threads APIs from common operating systems, including Unix and Windows.
-Harlequin’s implementation of the library is designed to be directly portable onto these operating systems.
+Harlequin's implementation of the library is designed to be directly portable onto these operating systems.
 This portability is achieved by using primitive operations defined within our runtime system.
 Each primitive operation must be implemented specially for each